noah-puckett/ctweek1day3/design.md

 1. Deep Breath!!!

+1. If request path is index.html?
+Serve that thing?

 1. Cycle through files-- we just did that with the oops files

 1. Create a function that reads a file?

 1. When we read the file, we need to maybe store contents in a variable?

-1. Interpole page contents into response
+1. Interpolate page contents into response